 From a waiver to straight expansion

 Former Governor Corbett originally announced that the state would not move forward with Medicaid expansion, but reversed his course in late summer 2013, saying that the state was negotiating with the federal government to create its own version of Medicaid expansion (Healthy Pennsylvania), using the federal funds to subsidize private health insurance for low-income residents instead of enrolling them in Medicaid, and adding restrictions that would remove some people from Medicaid or charge them a “modest monthly premium” (which he initially proposed to mean that people with incomes above 50% of poverty level would end up paying for their coverage).

 Corbett’s plan was very controversial in Pennsylvania, among lawmakers and residents alike.
 On March 5, 2014, a letter from Corbett to Sec.
 Sebelius outlined his loosening of the requirement that Medicaid recipients be actively searching for work, but his proposal did still include a work requirement.
-Ultimately, the work requirement was dropped from the Healthy Pennsylvania program, but the state is running a voluntary job training and career coaching program that could let participating enrollees have lower cost sharing (the Trump Administration has been approving Medicaid work requirements, but the Obama Administration never did, and Corbett’s waiver was being considered during the Obama Administration).
+Ultimately, the work requirement was dropped from the Healthy Pennsylvania program, but the state established a voluntary job training and career coaching program (dubbed Encouraging Employment) that could let participating enrollees have lower cost sharing (the Trump Administration has been approving Medicaid work requirements, but the Obama Administration never did, and Corbett’s waiver was being considered during the Obama Administration).

-In late June 2014, the Corbett Administration had received a strong response from insurance carriers interested in participating in his Healthy PA program: for some regions of the state, as many as six insurers had placed bids, while the Administration had been hoping for at least two per region.
+In June 2014, the Corbett Administration had received a strong response from insurance carriers interested in participating in his Healthy PA program: For some regions of the state, as many as six insurers had placed bids, while the Administration had been hoping for at least two per region.
 In all, nine insurers were approved by the state to participate in the Healthy PA program that was approved by HHS in late August 2014.